Want to have more meaningful meetings?

 - 5 essential skills for face-to-face communication in business

-What do we mean by face-to-face interaction, anyway?
+What do we mean by face-to-face communication, anyway?

 Face-to-face interaction represents in-person conversations where participants can see each other.
 This includes in-person conversations (think: one-on-one meetings, stand-ups, conference room sessions) and video meetings through tools (like RingCentral):